ondat/documentation/docs/platforms/google-gke.md

 ---
+title: "Google GKE"
 linkTitle: Google GKE
 ---

-# Google GKE

 StorageOS is fully compatible with GKE when using the Ubunutu images.
-To install StorageOS on GKE, please follow our Kubernetes [installation instructions](/docs/install/kubernetes) page.
+To install StorageOS on Google GKE, please follow our Kubernetes [installation instructions](/docs/install/kubernetes) page.

-For StorageOS to work normally it is __required to use the Ubuntu images__ for the GKE node pools.
+For StorageOS to work normally it is __required to use the Ubuntu images__ for the Google GKE node pools.
 The default container image does not fulfil the system requirements because of the lack of the TCMU kernel modules.

 For more details about the OS Distributions check the [System Configuration](/docs/prerequisites/systemconfiguration) page.